jessemillar/language-notes/kubernetes/kubebuilder/README.md

 		```

 	- "The context is used to allow cancellation of requests, and potentially things like tracing.
 It's the first argument to all client methods.
 The Background context is just a basic context without any extra data or timing restrictions."
+- "Admission webhooks are HTTP callbacks that receive admission requests, process them and return admission responses."

 # Adding a New API